AnalitikGnid/cern_grid_macros/README.md

 ## Notice
 All programms work in __AliPhysics__ environment
 ## __ran__
-This files help you carry out your analysis.
+This files help us carry out our analysis.
-We had to run runAnalysis.C file 3 times to get data.
+We had to run runAnalysis.C (macros) file 3 times with different settings to get data.
 Furthermore, each time it is necessary to wait for tasks in grid to complete.
-This programm does it by itself
+This programm does it by itself.